The Real Reason Executives Stop Reading Your Report

 Present a prioritized action plan and next-quarter targets.
 Specify required resources: budget, headcount, approvals needed.
 Close with anticipated risks and mitigation measures.

-Business Report PPT Checklist — Use Before Every Submission
+Executive Report Checklist — Use Before Every Submission

 Run through this checklist after completing your report.
 Verify across three dimensions: message clarity, data quality, and action orientation.